jessieu/MailServer/README.md

 ​	This project follows MVC pattern.

 - View: user can view email form, and write an email
-- Model: transfer users' email information to controller
+- Model: send the email via available email providers.
-- Controller: send the email via available email providers.
+- Controller: transfer users' email information to Model and render view.

 The reason why I chose MVC pattern is because it enhance decoupling of components.